Younanator/ReacToTool/README.md

-This project was created using Electron, React, Redux, Powershell and NodeJS.
+This project was created using Electron, React, Powershell and NodeJS.
 ## Features
-ElectronIPC - Communicate from Electron to React Express HTTP API with blocking middleware for non local host - Can be changed for production usage
+1. ElectronIPC - Communicate from Electron to React
+2. Express HTTP API with blocking middleware for non localhost - Can be changed for production usage
+3. Redux for state management
 ## Preview
 ![Home Expand](https://i.ibb.co/MB59CDT/Capture.png)